-It is considered that the IN1 General Industrial zoning should therefore extend to the whole of Lot 1, with industrial built form up to 1:100 ARI line as shown above to include the land shown dotted with any open space can be provided beyond this extent as there is more than ample area for such purposes.
+It is considered that the IN1 General Industrial zoning should therefore extend to the 1:100 ARI line as shown above to include the land shown dotted with any open space can be provided beyond this extent as there is more than ample area for such purposes.
 This would provide sufficient area (around 422ha - refer to Figure 3 and Figure 4 above) for activation and open space that accords with the intended outcomes for land adjacent South Creek.